 - persistent, intense stress

-- bile flowing into the stomach (called bile reflux)
+- bile flowing into the stomach, or bile reflux

 - a stool test to look for stomach bleeding